frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/employee-referral.md

 > Introduced In Version 13

-Internal Recruitment is one of the best process for recruitment, and it also saves effort and capital.
+Internal Recruitment is one of the best processes for recruitment, and it also saves effort and capital.
-The Employee Referral is the process where Employees refer to a person which is the best fit for a vacant designation/position in Company.
+The Employee Referral is a process where existing employees refer a suitable candidate from their network for a vacant designation/position.

-In ERPNext, you can manage Employee Referral.
+In ERPNext, you can manage Employee Referrals.

 To access Employee Referral, go to: